 Other medical agents and serums are often produced using mice or other animals.
 So it is conceivable you may have created some antibodies already.

 It would be wise to insist on this test prior to being treated with Rituximab/Rituxin initially.
-So that you have an established baseline test result as a reference.
+So that you have an established baseline test result as a reference prior to any infusion.